Dominion Lending CentresPart of the DLCG, Canada's #1 mortgage originator · $84.5B in 2025.

 Watch: Construction Financing 101

 Often yes.
-If you have equity in your home, refinancing to consolidate high-interest debt (credit cards, lines of credit, CRA, judgments) into a single mortgage payment can dramatically lower your monthly cost.
-We specialize in complex consolidations including CRA debt and collections.
+If you have equity in your home, refinancing to consolidate high-interest debt (credit cards, lines of credit, CRA, judgments) into a single Mortgage payment can dramatically lower your monthly cost.
+We specialize in Complex Debt Consolidations including CRA Debt and collections.

 • Common for credit cards, LOCs, CRA, judgments, collections